r6e/r6e.github.io/_orcaslicer/config_reference/machine_limits.md

 category_title: "Machine Limits"
 ---

-Configuration options used in multiple places, but usually `"type": "printer"`
+Configuration options for a configuration file with `"type": "machine"`.

 ## Maximum acceleration for extruding